michaelHalloran21/Machine_learning_for_algorithmic_investing/README.md

 ## Project Goals

 1. Develop a scalable, machine-learning-driven trading model capable of generating accurate and risk-managed trading signals.
-2. Identify predictive factors such as price momentum, volatility, and macroeconomic indicators.
+2. Identify predictive factors such as price momentum and volatility.
 3. Create a robust framework to model nonlinear market relationships and adapt to changing market conditions.

 ---